-The Preliminary Proposal Narrative must be no longer than two pages and should be organized using the section headings of Project Justification, Project Work Plan, Diversity Plan, and Project Results.
-Begin by identifying the Laura Bush 21st Century Librarian Program goal and objective(s) you have chosen (see Section A2).
+The Preliminary Proposal Narrative must be no longer than two pages and should be organized using the section headings of Project Justification, Project Work Plan, Diversity Plan (if applicable), and Project Results.
+Begin by identifying the National Leadership Grants for Libraries grant program goal and objective(s) you have chosen (see Section A2).
 Then write a summary that includes the name of the lead applicant organization, the amount of IMLS funds requested and the amount of funds provided as cost share (if any), the names of partner organizations, the overall need to be addressed, and the intended impact(s) of the project.

 Then describe in greater detail the overall need that will serve as the focus of your project and its relevance to the project type you have selected.
 Consider the program goal and associated objective(s) as you develop the Project Justification.
-Lay out the Project Work Plan and the Diversity Plan and identify the Project Results you intend to achieve.
+Lay out the Project Work Plan and the Diversity Plan (if applicable) and identify the Project Results you intend to achieve.